batumibiz/opencart-lts/README.md

 **Troubleshooting**: If critical issues occur (e.g., the site becomes inaccessible) and you cannot identify the cause, restore your site using the backup you created before starting the upgrade.

-## Uninstallation: How to Revert to OpenCart 4.1.0.3
+## Uninstallation: How to Revert to OpenCart 4.1.0.3 or 4.1.0.4
 **OC+ does not make any changes to the database structure**.
-Because of this, reverting back to stock OpenCart 4.1.0.3 is entirely risk-free and straightforward: simply replace all the files in your website's root directory with the files from the official OpenCart 4.1.0.3 distribution, and you are good to go.
+Because of this, reverting back to stock OpenCart is entirely risk-free and straightforward: simply replace all the files in your website's root directory with the files from the official OpenCart distribution, and you are good to go.